xingyizhao/TAMPERS/README.md

-# TAMPERS
+# **Generating Textual Adversaries with Minimal Perturbation**

-Generating Textual Adversaries with Minimal Perturbation
+This repository contains code and resources associated to the paper: